Anna d'Este: Significance

 With regard to the confessional disputes, Anna's life does not differ much from those of other princesses of her time.
 Her mother was a Calvinist, her father, husbands, and sons were more or less radical Catholics.
 She helped to increase the acceptance of Henry IV following his conversion to Catholicism.
 In other regards, she held a special position at the court of France, which can be seen from the numerous lawsuits she was involved in.
 Although the entanglement in legal proceedings even for minor causes was quite common for the French aristocracy of the early modern period, it was Anna and her mother who contested the king's right to Brittany, and in doing so they referred to their positions as daughter and granddaughter of a French king.

 Family

-Children from the marriage with Francis, Duke of Guise (1519–1563):
+Children from the marriage with François, Duke of Guise (1519–1563):